uchennaanya/micro_reddit/README.md

 ### Installation instructions

-Follow along the steps below to get a copy at your local machine.
+Follow along the steps below to get a copy on your local machine.

 - Navigate to the directory where you want this project to live and then clone it `git clone git@github.com:uchennaanya/micro_reddit.git`
 - Navigate to the `micro-reddit` directory
 - install the gem package with `bundle install`
-- Migrate the database on your local machine `rails db:migrate`
+- Migrate the database on your local machine with `rails db:migrate`
 - Open the console ($ rails console)

 **To get your own copy of our project clone the repository to your local machine.**

 [repository](https://github.com/uchennaanya/micro_reddit)

-# Run bundle install

-# Run rails s

 ## Authors